 The Cave & Basin National Historic Site is located at the site of natural thermal mineral springs.
 It is located at an elevation point of 4610 ft.
-The historic site consists of an artificial tunnel to the natural grotto, a replica of a boathouse, a restored 1916 swimming pool, interpretive displays, hiking and snowshoe trails.
+The historic site consists of an artificial tunnel to the natural grotto, a replica of a boathouse, a restored 1916 swimming pool, interpretive displays, and hiking and snowshoe trails.

-Many of the early structures were built by detainees held at World War I.
+Many of the early structures were built by detainees held during World War I.

 It is a pretty interesting site.
 These sulphur pools reminded me of cenotes in Mexico.
-The smell of sulphur is very strong in the entire site, something to be mindful of when visiting the site.
+The smell of sulphur is very strong in the entire site, something to be mindful of when visiting.

 In the lobby of the Cave & Basin Historic Site, there are interactive guides and photo displays.
 Apart from the tunnels, there are great photography spots from the site’s balcony/patio.
 Entrance fees apply.

 Cascade Gardens is located just minutes from Banff Avenue.
 It is a nicely curated garden, which offers great mountain views.
 The administration office of the Gardens acts as a beautiful background for your photography ventures.

-There are beautiful pools, stone structures (some dates back to 1930’s), gazebos, etc It is a nice little oasis away from downtown Banff to enjoy a relaxing walk.
+There are beautiful pools, stone structures (some date back to the 1930s), gazebos, etc It is a nice little oasis away from downtown Banff to enjoy a relaxing walk.

 These gardens are missed by most tourists because why visit gardens when the whole town of Banff is available?
 But trust me, it is a beautiful place that is worthy of a visit.

 Entrance to the garden is completely FREE

 If you staying at the Fairmont Hotel, you will be driving by these gardens.
 YMCA Hostel is located opposite to these gardens.
 If you are craving Chinese food, there is an oriental restaurant right across the street Silver Dragon Restaurant